 - 1. Click the Inventory tile on the Aruba Instant On home page or click the Site Health banner and the click on Show inventory. - 2.
-Click the advanced settings (icon and select Loop protection. - 3.
-Slide the Rapid spanning tree (RSTP) toggle switch to enabled (), to configure loop protection on the network.
+Click the advanced settings ( - 3.
+Slide the Rapid spanning tree (RSTP) toggle switch to enabled ( ) to configure loop protection on the network.
 The page lists the spanning tree diagnostics such as the Root switch device connected to the network and its priority value.
 It also indicates the duration and number of times the Topology changed for the root switch device on the network.